 The controlling idea is career success.
 Now the participants know that the panel is about career success, which ultimately, is what they care about.

-Once you have the topic statement, then you can go recruit your panel moderator and panelists, create a snazzy title and promote the panel to the identified audience.
+Once you have the topic statement, then recruit your panel moderator and panelists, create a snazzy title, and promote the panel to the identified audience.

 The next time someone asks you about the topic of your panel, give them more than a one or two-word subject.
 Instead, give them a topic statement that has a specific subject, the audience identified, and a controlling idea.